jamescarson3/ctls2017/docs/LSworflow2_JWS.md

 The main objective of this course is to demonstrate how a bioinformatics workflow can be seamlessly run using TACC resources from raw input to biological interpretation.
 In particular, transcriptome analysis will be demoed as it is a familiar concept among wide range of disciplines.

 ### 1. Transcriptome analysis
 Transcriptome is simply defined as all of RNA molecules in a single cell.
 This represents expression levels of all genes for a single condition of cell for a specie at given time.
 It is also referred as expression profiling.
 Transcriptome analysis unlike Genome analysis can show differences in the exact same cell that are in different external environment.
+Only a decade ago, the study of gene expression was limited to human genetics for medical purposes or model organisms such as mouse, fruit fly and nematodes.
+Then, microarrays and serial analyses of gene expression were the only available tools for examining transcriptome.
+With the recent advances of next-generation sequencing technologies, the cost effectiveness of sequencing and maturation of analytical tools, the transcriptome analysis has become more a realistic option for genetic nonmodel organisms, even for individual laboratories.

 #### a.
 Examples from high-impact journal
 ![Alt text](https://raw.githubusercontent.com/wonaya/test/master/image1.png)
 ![Alt text](https://raw.githubusercontent.com/wonaya/test/master/image2.png)
 ![Alt text](https://raw.githubusercontent.com/wonaya/test/master/image3.png)

+Transcriptome studies often give high-impact results as it describes status of cells in different conditions in context of expression levels.
+Here are some examples of these in Science, Nature and Cell (Impact Factor 34.661, 38.138, 28.710 respectively)

 #### b.
 Scientific background
-The pipeline uses Next-generation sequencing data to as a raw input.
+The pipeline uses Next-generation sequencing RNA-seq data to as a raw input.
+These are prepared by (experimental workflow).

 ### 2. Transcriptome analysis workflow using TopHat suite
 ![Alt text](https://raw.githubusercontent.com/wonaya/test/master/image7.png)